Highlighted here is the longstanding issue of freight trains blocking the Front Street highway-railroad crossing in West Springfield, Massachusetts.

 But, as has been reported by the media and local elected officials, this crossing is being blocked on a regular basis by CSX freight trains that have stopped in the crossing.
 Observations from a video surveillance camera near the crossing show that when the crossing is blocked it remains blocked for a period of time that ranges from 20–90 minutes per occurrence.

 A blocked crossing occurs when a stopped train impedes the flow of motor vehicle or pedestrian traffic at railroad tracks for extended periods of time.

-This condition poses potential safety risks, specifically at locations where trains routinely hinder roadway and pedestrian movement for extended periods — as is happening at the Front Street crossing on a regular and ongoing basis.
+This condition poses potential safety risks, specifically at locations where trains routinely hinder roadway and pedestrian movement for extended periods — as is happening at the Front Street crossing.

 Blocked crossings jeopardize public safety by hindering the movement of emergency vehicles.